 Learn more about MFA and find instructions for signing up and troubleshooting on OIT's Multi-factor Authentication page.

 I already use Office products like Word, Excel & PowerPoint on my computer.
-Will my Office 365 account affect my use of Office products on my computer?
+Will my Microsoft 365 account affect my use of Office products on my computer?